zubeir/zubeir.github.io/index.md

 -	Co-authored a distributed cloud-based ledger connecting transactions between Issuers, Acquirers, ISO, Agents, Merchants into a multi-tenant partnership platform

+-	Created User journeys and screen flows on highly complex merchant's business underwriting & compliance.
+Built a all-inclusive self service exception handling workflow over AI framework.

+- Showcased value delivery of features and optizing them for competing client needs

+- Built a complete payments accounting structure to perform daily funding settlement with VISA/MC & banks, a daily recon of revenue and fees for every entity on the transaction, a comprehensive reporting of all ledgers across the distributed network.

 ##### Architecture
 - Java, Spring Boot, Hibernate 4, Lombok, Spring Security, Tomcat for middleware stack
 - AWS, Lambda, MongoDB, Python for Serverless computing.